prebid/prebid.github.io/dev-docs/bidder-adapter-1.md

     /**
      * Make a server request from the list of BidRequests.
      *
-     * @param {BidRequest[]} bidRequests A non-empty list of bid requests which should be sent to the Server.
+     * @param {bidderRequest} - bidderRequest.bids[] is an array of AdUnits and bids
      * @return ServerRequest Info describing the request to the server.
      */
-    buildRequests: function(bidRequests) {
+    buildRequests: function(bidderRequest) {
         const payload = {
-		// use bidRequests to get bidder-dependent request info
+		// use bidderRequest.bids[] to get bidder-dependent request info

-		// pull requested transaction ID from bidRequests[].tid };
+		// pull requested transaction ID from bidderRequest.bids[].transactionId };
         const payloadString = JSON.stringify(payload);
         return {